-- Theft of funds or any other Concern / Donor property - Falsification of costs or expenses - Forgery or alteration of documents - Destruction or removal of records - Inappropriate personal use of Concern's assets - Employees seeking or accepting cash, gifts or other benefits from third parties in exchange for preferment of the third parties in their dealings with Concern - Blackmail or extortion - Offering, promising or giving of a bribe and requesting, agreeing to receive or accepting a bribe for any reason - Making facilitation payments - Paying of excessive prices or fees to third parties with the aim of personal gain.
+- Theft of funds or any other Concern / Donor property - Falsification of costs or expenses - Forgery or alteration of documents - Destruction or removal of records - Inappropriate personal use of Concern's assets - Employees seeking or accepting cash, gifts or other benefits from third parties in exchange for preferment of the third parties in their dealings with Concern - Blackmail or extortion - Offering, promising or giving of a bribe and requesting, agreeing to receive or accepting a bribe for any reason - Making facilitation payments i.e. making payments to public or government officials with the intention to persuade them to expedite a process or to reach a particular decision. - Paying of excessive prices or fees to third parties with the aim of personal gain. - Abuse of a conflict of interest - Financing criminality or terrorist acts/organisations - Cyber-crime